Charles A. Kupchan on 'Isolationism'

 Charles A. Kupchan is a professor in the School of Foreign Service and the Government Department at Georgetown University.
-He joins Bookstack host Richard Aldous to discuss his book Isolationism: A History of America's Efforts to Shield Itself from the World, published by Oxford University Press in October 2020.
+He joins Bookstack host Richard Aldous to discuss his book Isolationism: A History of America's Efforts to Shield Itself from the World (https://global.oup.com/academic/product/isolationism-9780199393022?cc=us&lang=en&#), published by Oxford University Press in October 2020.

 Share this post